 Hearing loss often affects older adults.
 Hearing loss experienced by older adults is called presbycusis.
 The loss of hearing can cause seniors to have attention deficit, to misunderstand verbal communication, and to withdraw from social situations.
 As you can imagine, people can associate these symptoms with dementia as well as an Alzheimer’s diagnosis.
 Disorders of the ear are frequently associated with balance issues, which can lead to falls, so there are many reasons to be sure that you are seeking professional help.

 Most doctors are not expert in these causes of dementia or how to treat them.
 Sharp Again Naturally is building a medical advisory board and a database to get the word out.
 It also offers help finding functional medicine specialists, naturopaths, or doctors who practice integrative medicine and are familiar in these areas.

 Before concluding a person’s dementia or Alzheimer’s diagnosis is incurable, all of the above causes should be evaluated and, if necessary, treated.

 If you are a loved one has received a dementia or Alzheimer’s diagnosis, I highly encourage you to look for things you can change to get your lifestyle under better control.
 Just take it one step at a time.
 Are you incorporating exercise and a healthy diet in your life every day?
 Would making some important lifestyle changes put you in better health?
 When was the last time you cleansed your body?
 Sometimes these are important factors in getting healthy, but not always.
 At any rate, if your current lifestyle choices aren’t putting you where you want to be, I suggest making a decision to check out the ideas in this article.
-Dealing with disease is not always easy, but the good news is that any health situation can be improved, especially when you get to the root cause.
+Dealing with a dementia or Alzheimer’s diagnosis is never easy, but the good news is that any health issue can be improved, especially when you get to the root cause.